rohitramu/kpm/README.md

 - blue
 ```

-## <a name="interface"></a>interface.yaml
+## interface.yaml
 The interface is a YAML template which defines what parameters the package requires in order to correctly generate output.
 Parameters which are provided by the user are used as the input to this interface.
 The resulting YAML is then used as the input to all other templates in the package.

 If a value is not provided by the user for a parameter, the default value will be used.
-Default values are defined in the [parameters](default-parameters) file.
+Default values are defined in the [parameters](#parametersyaml) file.

 The values in the interface may be defined as "constants" (i.e. hardcoded values) which can be referenced in templates.
 However, for more complex string values (e.g. multi-line strings, strings with special characters, etc.), [helper templates](#helpers) should be preferred.
 See the `constantGreeting` property or the `favorite-things` list below for examples of how hardcoded values may be defined.

-Here is an example interface definition which can accept the parameters from the [example above](#default-parameters):
+Here is an example interface definition which can accept the parameters from the [example above](#parametersyaml):
 ```yaml
 username: {{ .name.first }} {{ .name.last }}
 someColors: